-- [19] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [20] Record of work matters are at the lower end of the disciplinary scale.
+- [26] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [27] Record of work matters are at the lower end of the disciplinary scale.
 The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
-There are no mitigating nor aggravating factors and as such the fine will remain at \$1,500. .
+The Board does note that the record of work was written and provided to the main contractor in a timely manner and that the Respondent has been let down by the main contractor.
+It has taken these factors into account and has reduced the fine to \$500.